Warmth Without Weight

 Wool will absorb up to 50% of its body weight in moisture, but after that there is a saturation point and the sweat can sit next to the skin causing discomfort.
 Alpaca wool is almost waterproof.
 As it traps more heat, it mechanically pushes the water away, never leaving moisture on the skin.
 Basically, becasue the Alpaca duvet is warmer it evaporates faster.

-Some people are more susseptible to the smell of lanolin that is found in sheep's wool.
+Some people are more susceptible to the smell of lanolin that is found in sheep's wool.
 This odour usually dissipates within a couple of hours of opening it up out of the package.
 Very few people will still notice an odour.
 The solution to this as well is Alpaca.
 Alpaca wool is considered a dry fibre, without the lanolin that is found in sheep's wool.

 Not only is this duvet made in Canada, but it also features a beautiful organic cotton shell.
 It is so soft to touch and a dream to sleep under.
-The threads of the shell are thiner to allow better breathability and maximize drapability.
+The threads of the shell are thinner to allow better breathability and maximize drapability.
 Make the switch to our Alpaca Wool Duvet and never look back!